Life Expectancy at Birth and at 65 years

 There are a number of different types of life expectancy, which include life expectancy at birth, life expectancy at 65, healthy life expectancy and disability-free life expectancy to name just a few examples.
 Life expectancy is a key indicator used to demonstrate inequalities in health, with significant variations in life expectancy recorded between different communities within the East Riding.
 All types of life expectancy are calculated for males and females separately.

-Life expectancy within different areas of Great Britain
+Life expectancy (at birth and at 65 years) within different areas of Great Britain

 The interactive map below is provided by the Office for National Statistics (ONS) and allows viewers to see 2 different types of life expectancy for males and females.